dominodatalab/domino-research/guides/mlflow/README.md

 Detailed instructions are in the
 [Bridge README](https://github.com/dominodatalab/domino-research/tree/main/bridge).

-**If you do not plan to use Bridge, you can skip this step.**

 ### 2. Start MLflow

-Make sure you're in the `guides/mlflow` subdirectory.
-Run the command below to start MLflow:
+Make sure you're in the `guides/mlflow` subdirectory then run the command below to start MLflow:

 ```
 docker-compose up
 ```

-MLflow will take about 30-60 seconds to start up and that's it!
+MLflow will take about 15-30 seconds to start up and that's it!
 You should be able to navigate to `http://localhost:5000` to see the MLflow UI.

-### 3. Add model versions to the MLflow Registry.
+### 3. Add model versions to the MLflow registry

-We have an example model training script that demonstrates how to use an MLflow registry.
-It's a quick way to populate your local registry with a few model versions to try out the tools in this repo.
+Use the steps below to quickly populate your new local registry with a couple model versions so that you can try out the tools in this repo.

-If you have your own model code and don't want to use our example model, skip ahead to section 3 below.

-Follow these steps to train a model and register it in MLflow:

 1. Open a new terminal tab/window
 2. Change to/stay in the `guides/mlflow` directory
 3. Run `source .env` to configure your shell's environment variables
 4. Run `pip install -r scikit_elasticnet_wine/requirements.txt` to install the required packages.
+We strongly suggest doing this in a virtual environment with Python 3.7+ as the base python such that `pip == pip3`.
+If not, you will need to ensure you are installing into a valid Python3 runtime and adjust the commands below to use this runtime.
 5. Run `python scikit_elasticnet_wine/train.py 0.1` to train the model
 6. Run `python scikit_elasticnet_wine/train.py 0.5` to train the model
    again with a different value of the `alpha` hyperparameter.